 With crime rates constantly on the rise and a tough economy causing many thieves to up their game, there is no wonder that business and homeowners are both looking for ways to protect their valuables.
 One of the options they are being advised to choose is an alarm system, the only question is which one.
 The market is full of home systems for the customer, but the real benefit of having your own security system is to have someone paying attention to what the system is doing.

 Once you have determined that your personal safety is important enough to have an alarm installed, you must do a little homework to figure out which one will fit into your budget.
 Do not waste your money on an alarm that simply blows a horn or engages a siren; spend a little extra on an alarm that can be monitored.
 The best way to accomplish this is to contact the home security monitoring company that you will be using and ask them for advice as to which system you should buy.
-But, of course, make sure you’ve installed high security door locks first.
+But, of course, make sure your local locksmith has installed high-security door locks first.

 Some people might think that the cost involved in paying for a monitoring service is more than they can afford, but when they get ready to sell their house, the added benefit of a financial system already in place will do wonders for the resale value of that property.
 A decent alarm system complete with monitoring service will probably give you a better deal on your homeowner’s insurance policy, a fact that may or may not be enough to cover the entire monthly cost for the service.